Charles Cruft (showman): Conformation shows

-In 1878, whilst still working for Spratt's, Cruft travelled across Europe to expand the biscuit business.
-Whilst in France, he was invited to run the dog show at the third World's Fair whilst he was there promoting Spratt's dog cake, known as the Exposition Universelle.
+In 1878, still working for Spratt's, Cruft travelled across Europe to expand the biscuit business.
+Whilst in France promoting Spratt's dog cake, he was invited to run the dog show at the third World's Fair, known as the Exposition Universelle.
 Further offers to run shows came in for Cruft, including an offer to become Secretary of the Dutch Kennel Club, and an offer to run the livestock section of the Brussels and Antwerp International Exhibitions.
 He took up job offers to run the shows for the Scottish Kennel Club, and became manager of the poultry section of the shows of the Royal Agricultural Society.
 He also co-founded and became club secretary of the Schipperke Club of Brussels.

 By the time Cruft turned 30 in 1882, Spratts had been sold to Edward Wylan who in turn promoted Charles first to "Chief Traveller", and then to general manager.
 Under Crufts guidance, the company diversified its product base and expanded into game bird and poultry food markets, as well as producing a range of accessories for cats and dogs.
 Cruft himself became secretary of the Toy Spaniel Club and the Pug Dog Club.
 He was also involved in clubs which promoted the Saint Bernard and Borzoi breeds.

 In 1886, Cruft was approached to run a dog show for terriers in London by the Duchess of Newcastle, and so on 10 March his show opened at the Royal Aquarium in Westminster, London.
 Entitled "The first Great Show of all kinds of Terriers", the show received 570 entries across 57 classes and included Lord Alfred Paget among the patrons.
 Collies and several breeds of toy dogs were added by 1890.